marlanader/Project2/README.md

-# Project2

-#Temperature, Humidity and Soil Moisture Sensor
+# Temperature, Humidity and Soil Moisture Sensor

 This project was developed using C Keil uVision